cockroachdb/docs/v19.2/cockroach-demo.md

 toc: true
 ---

-The `cockroach demo` [command](cockroach-commands.html) starts a temporary, in-memory, single-node CockroachDB cluster, optionally with a pre-loaded dataset, and opens an [interactive SQL shell](use-the-built-in-sql-client.html) to the cluster.
+The `cockroach demo` [command](cockroach-commands.html) starts a temporary, in-memory CockroachDB cluster, optionally with a pre-loaded dataset, and opens an [interactive SQL shell](use-the-built-in-sql-client.html) to the cluster.

 The in-memory cluster persists only as long as the SQL shell is open.
 As soon as the shell is exited, the cluster and all its data are permanently destroyed.
 This command is therefore recommended only as an easy way to experiment with the CockroachDB SQL dialect.